Jerico, Iowa

 Jerico is an unincorporated community in Chickasaw County, in the U.S. state of Iowa.

+There is a granary, a bar and grill, a church with cemetery, and a general contractor's business located at Jerico, plus a few homes.

+Geography

-Jerico lies at the intersection of County Road B22 and Odessa Avenue, on the east bank of Crane Creek.
+Jerico lies at the intersection of County Road B22 (120th Street) and Odessa Avenue, on the east bank of Crane Creek, at the intersection of sections 27, 28, 33, and 34 of Jacksonville Township.
+It is 13 mi from the county seat, New Hampton.

 It is south of the Jerico Wildlife Area.